Spring 2023 assisted blockade - supervised blockade to success

 The assisted blockade is aimed at all higher education students, from medicine to law to graduate schools (ICHEC, EPHEC, ECAM, 'Gramme'., HelmoThese include the Arteveldehogeschool (Gent), Erasmushogeschool Brussel (Brussel), Antwerp Maritime Academy (Antwerp), Odisee (Brussel, Dilbeek, Gent, Aalst, Sint-Niklaas), Hogeschool Gent (Gent, Aalst, Melle, Bottelare), LUCA School of Arts (Brussel, Genk, Gent, Leuven), etc.).
 In fact, students are very welcome to take advantage of this tailor-made help with blockades and exams.
 Cogito makes it a point of honour to scrupulously respect everyone's study comfort requirements.
 The number of students we welcome is therefore limited.

-What is your aim?
-To prepare intensively for and pass the August exams.
-Students prepare for their exams in a serious working atmosphere, with qualified instructors trained to help them make the most of each day of the assisted blockade to ensure their success.
-Request information on the summer 2023 assisted blockade using the form below.
+What's the aim?
+To prepare intensively for and pass the January exams.
+Students prepare for their exams in a serious working atmosphere, with qualified instructors trained to help them make the most of each day of assisted blockade to ensure their success.
+Request information on the Spring 2024 assisted blockade using the form below.

 Would you like to take stock of the situation and plan your assisted blockade rationally?
 Then we can offer you a Diagnostic Appointment and our Seminar in Academic Working Methods.